So You Have a Bad Landlord … Now What?

 You laughed along with Bad Santa.
 You were splitting your sides at Bad Teacher.
 You’ve chuckled at the Bad Moms and Bad Grandpa.
 Now get ready for the next installment of the Bad Cinematic Universe… [record scratch] Bad Landlord?!

 Wait a second, that doesn’t sound funny at all!
 Dealing with a bad landlord is such a pain.
 Your home is meant to be a sanctuary where you can relax after a tough day, so having a bad landlord can throw your whole life out of whack.
+It could even end up as a drain on your finances, the kind that leaves you relying on short-term bad credit loans and no credit check loans like payday loans and cash advances to make ends meet.

 Let’s address a couple of the most common ways that landlords can be bad and some good general strategies you can employ to deal with them.
 Hopefully, you’ll soon be back to once enjoying the serenity of your home as you watch Bad Lieutenant on TV.